ggreer/geoff.greer.fm/_posts/2014-07-20-reading-the-quran.md

 In short, the Qur'an is a terrible guide for how to live one's life in the 21<sup>st</sup> century.
 It was clearly authored by a 7<sup>th</sup>-century human.
 But don't take my word for it.
 Read the text yourself and come to your own conclusions.

+### Postscript

+Please don't take what I've said here as insulting Muslims or Islam.
+I'm only talking about my impressions from reading the Qur'an.
+It's likely that the only reason I'm not saying similar things about other religious texts is that I haven't read them.

 1. <span id="ref_1"></span>The specific version was [M. A. S. Abdel Haleem's](http://en.wikipedia.org/wiki/Muhammad_Abdel-Haleem) [English translation of the Qur'an](http://www.amazon.com/Quran-Oxford-Worlds-Classics-ebook/dp/B001ODEPPI/), which is widely considered to be the best.
 2. <span id="ref_2"></span>I haven't read the Bible in its entirety, though I bet it's similar.